 Blue light whitening kits, like the ones you’ve probably seen celebrities not-so-subtly endorsing on social media, are another option if you want a treatment you can do in your own time at home.

 They come with trays that you fill with a gel before using a blue LED light to activate the bleaching agent.
 With some versions, you can immerse the trays in boiling water and then bite down on them to mould them to the shape of your teeth.
 Others use fixed-shape trays to apply the gel.

 HiSmile kits are one example of a product that uses LED technology.
-The kits and individual components are available in the US and the UK.
+You can buy a complete kit as well as the individual components.
 Below you can a step-by-step product demo as one reviewer uses her kit for the first time.